DinoHorvat96/Calculator/README.md

 Independant programs, each in their own seperate folder.
-HTML & PHP, Python, Java, etc.
+HTML, CSS, JavaScript, PHP, Python, Java, etc.